 To keep broccoli fresh longer, trim the bottom of broccoli.
 Place the bottom in bowl of water, and put it in the refrigerator.
 This keeps it firm until I use it.
 It works for me, and I love broccoli.

 Store fresh broccoli in a paper bag.
 Do not wash.
 The broccoli has to be dry before placing in the bag.
 Roll up the bag and clip or tape closed.
 Keep refrigerated, and use within one week.
-Rinse well before cooking.
-Remember the fresh broccoli must be thoroughly dry before storing.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.